c-kruse/c-kruse/content/posts/NSQforSensuGo.md

 what I expect a large sensu-go cluster may put on it, I have found that NSQ is not a suitable candidate for sensu-go's round robin message queue solution.
-NSQ's fundamental design would necessitate significant changes to sensu-go's architecture in order to accommodate NSQ's lack of message de-duplication, and the connection model used by NSQ would require functional changes to the round robin scheduling feature before it _may_ be operationally tenable.
+NSQ's fundamental design would necessitate significant changes to sensu-go's architecture in order to accommodate NSQ's lack of message de-duplication.
+The connection model used by NSQ would require functional changes to the round robin scheduling feature before it _may_ be operationally tenable.

 ## NSQ's Messaging Model